Upright Bass Pickups

 Shipping Cost: $TBD*

-* Shipping cost cannot be automatically computed.
+* This item's shipping cost cannot be automatically computed.
 Contact Us for a quote, or we

 will contact you before processing your order.
 Note that shipping costs are usually